 Active-Duty Reservists Get Relief on Retirement Plan Payments

 WASHINGTON — Military reservists called to active duty can receive payments from their individual retirement accounts, 401(k) plans and 403(b) tax-sheltered annuities, without having to pay the early-distribution tax, according to the Internal Revenue Service.
 See the IRS website at http://www.irs.gov/newsroom/article/0,,id=163054,00.html for more information.

 Returning to Work from Military Service Leave

-When you return from Military Service Leave to a university appointment eligible for benefits, contact the HR/Payroll Service Center to have your benefits reinstated.
+When you return from Military Service Leave to a university appointment eligible for benefits, call the SSC Contact Center to have your benefits reinstated.